-3.0 Roles and Responsibilities
+2. Roles and Responsibilities

-- 3.1 Teachers/Headteachers/Line Managers and employees have a responsibility under this Code of Conduct.
-Teachers/Headteachers/Line Managers will: - Apply the policies and procedures detailed in this document in addition to the provisions of any Code of Conduct operational within the individual School. - Ensure all new employees are made aware of this Code of Conduct on commencing employment at the School. - Deal promptly, thoroughly and fairly with any matter arising from a breach of this guidance. - 3.2 Employees will: - Act in accordance with the principles set out in this document in addition to the provisions of any Code of Conduct operational within the individual School. - Never use their position for personal gain.
+3.1 Teachers/Headteachers/Line Managers and employees have a responsibility under this Code of Conduct.

+Teachers/Headteachers/Line Managers will:

+- Apply the policies and procedures detailed in this document in addition to the provisions of any Code of Conduct operational within the individual School. - Ensure all new employees are made aware of this Code of Conduct on commencing employment at the School. - Deal promptly, thoroughly and fairly with any matter arising from a breach of this guidance. - 3.2 Employees will: - Act in accordance with the Principles set out in this document in addition to the provisions of any Code of Conduct operational within the individual School. - Never use their position for personal gain.

-- Through procedures outlined in the relevant School's policies, bring to the attention of the appropriate level of management any deficiency in the provision of service or breach of this guidance. - Maintain conduct of the highest standard such that confidence in their integrity is sustained. - Only use school email addresses to communicate with stakeholders and for other school business. - 3.3 Employees in roles that have their own professional code of conduct must appropriately apply the standards of their profession in line with this guidance. - 3.4 In relation to employees in maintained schools with delegated budgets, the obligations of the employer reside with the Governing Body as agent of Buckinghamshire Council.
+- Through procedures outlined in the relevant School's policies, bring to the attention of the appropriate level of management any deficiency in the provision of service or breach of this guidance. - Maintain conduct of the highest standard such that confidence in their integrity is sustained. - 3.3 Employees in roles that have their own professional code of conduct must appropriately apply the standards of their profession in line with this guidance. - 3.4 In relation to employees in Community and Voluntary Controlled Schools with delegated budgets, the obligations of the employer reside with the Governing Body as agent of the County Council. - 3.5 In relation to employees in Foundation and Voluntary Aided Schools with delegated budgets, the obligations of the employer reside with the Governing Body.

-4.0 Principles
+4. Principles